2005 San Francisco 49ers season: Schedule

+Game summaries

+Week 1: vs. St. Louis Rams

 In Mike Nolan's debut as head coach, the 49ers beat divisional rival St. Louis Rams.
 Quarterback Tim Rattay got the start, the 49ers were able to build a considerable lead in the 3rd quarter, however, their defense fell apart and allowed the Rams to score 16 straight points, including 13 in the 4th quarter.
 The Rams were poised to score again, but Michael Adams intercepted Marc Bulger with 52 seconds left to seal the victory and start the season with a win.

-Week 2
+Week 2: at Philadelphia Eagles

-The 49ers were handily beaten by the Philadelphia Eagles as Donovan McNabb threw five touchdown passes, four of which were in the first 19 minutes of the game.
+The 49ers were handily beaten up by the Philadelphia Eagles as Donovan McNabb threw five touchdown passes, four of which were in the first 19 minutes of the game.
 In Terrell Owens' first game against his former team he had 143 yards receiving and two touchdowns.
 Rookie quarterback Alex Smith made his regular season debut, playing the final possession and throwing one incomplete pass.
 The loss dropped the 49ers to 1–1.

-Week 3
+Week 3 vs. Dallas Cowboys

 The rivalry between the 49ers and the Cowboys continued in traditional high-scoring fashion.
 The 49ers maintained the lead for the majority of the game; however, their defense fell apart in the final quarter as they allowed the Cowboys to score fifteen consecutive points while the offense failed to put a single point on the board.
 The loss dropped the 49ers to 1–2 to start the season.

-Week 4
+Week 4: at Arizona Cardinals

 A game played in Mexico City at Azteca Stadium garnered the largest crowd in regular season history, with 103,467 fans in attendance.
 The 49ers started off well, scoring two touchdowns in the first quarter, but failed to score again.
 The Cardinals then began to dominate, scoring 31 consecutive points, including six field goals by Neil Rackers.
 San Francisco's backup quarterback Alex Smith was given the green light in the fourth quarter and threw six completions, including the first completed pass of his career.
 The International game gave the Cardinals their first win of the 2005 season while the loss dropped the 49ers to 1–3.

-Week 5
+Week 5: vs. Indianapolis Colts

 In Alex Smith's first NFL start, he threw four interceptions and was sacked five times.
 Aside from Kevan Barlow, the 49ers offense failed to get comfortable and only managed a single field goal.
 This was the second straight week in which the 49ers' offense failed to score a touchdown.
 The loss to the undefeated Colts dropped the 49ers to 1–4, heading into their bye week.